YottaByte090/Ja-Vanilla/README.md

 # Ja-Vanilla
-A Logisim MCU written in Java.
+An MCU which runs on Logisim